 Time travel with the New York Transit Museum's holiday nostalgia rides.
-Beginning in December, the museum dusts off their vintage 1930's train cars (which were once part of the first subway company operated by the City) every Saturday between Thanksgiving and the New Year.
+Beginning in December, the museum dusts off its vintage 193's train cars (which were once part of the first subway company operated by the City) every Saturday between Thanksgiving and the New Year.
 Check the website for schedules; trains will have different departure locations.

 The museum also makes a note on its website to say that all holiday nostalgia rides operate as weather permits, so make sure you have a Plan B just in case.

 When the weather begins to prickle, there's nothing like a steamy, brothy meal to warm you up.
 And while most ramen-lovers may be most familiar with tonkotsu, a pork-flavored broth, Mentoku serves a vegetarian version.
-It's made with Matcha green tea and topped with kikurage (wood ear mushroom) and konjac (from the potato family.)
-If green tea soup isn't your style, check out another one of the plethora of ramen shops and Japanese restaurants serving ramen nearby, including Totto Ramen, Ippudo West, and Nippori.
-Nippori, in addition to tonkotsu, also serves a chicken broth-based ramen.
+It's made with matcha green tea and topped with kikurage (wood ear mushrooms) and konjac (a member of the potato family.)

-In 2019, Best Friends Animal Society offered free pet adoptions in SoHo between Black Friday and Cyber Monday.
+In 2019, Best Friends Animal Society offered free pet adoptions in Soho between Black Friday and Cyber Monday.
 Here's to hoping they'll do the same in 2020 and beyond.
-From their SoHo location, "the Center showcases adoptable animals from local shelters and rescue organizations, as well as the New York City open-admission shelter," their website reads.
+The Center lets people meet and play with some of the adoptable animals from local shelters and rescue organizations from their Soho location.
+What could be better than a furry friend on Thanksgiving?

-For classic fall family fun, head to one of NYC's many ice skating rinks, which begin opening as early as October.
+For classic fall family fun, head to one of arguably one of New York City's most beautiful ice skating rinks (in Bryant Park), which begin opening as early as October.
 From indoor to outdoor rinks, take your pick.
-For example, there's iconic Rockefeller Center, Lasker Rink in Harlem, to the unique, outdoor Runway Rink at the TWA Hotel at JFK.
-After a skate session at Runway Rink, The Points Guy reports you can grab a hot drink and a bite to eat inside the old Connie plane, or head to the lounge area within the TWA Hotel for a view of the rink.
+For example, there's the iconic one at Rockefeller Center, Lasker Rink in Harlem, and the unique outdoor Runway Rink at the TWA Hotel.